Arcgate-pradhyuman/secure-arc/README.md

 14. we have three types of environment - DEV , PROD , STAG
 15. we have three main branches - master , release , develop
 16. we are using jest as a testing library
+17. we are using mongodb as database inside docker